christianparet/Amyg-EFP-BPD-study-self-report-and-nf-success/questionnaires_and_descriptives/Readme.md

   - 3_comparison pre to post.R Analysis of differences between pre- and post-assessment of questionnaire data/clinical outcome measures
     - Preprocessing (see above)
     - Statistical comparisons of differences between group and measurement timepoints
+    - Correlation analysis of clinical self-report measures with neurofeedback success measures
 # Data dictionary

 ## Questionnaires: